-Observation Implication Recommendation Solution Complete WIP To Do 5.3.1 Town's Internal Compliance management strategies Through discussion with management it was identified that there is not a consistent and comprehensive understanding of the policies, practices and bylaws that are required of the Municipality.
+Observation Implication Recommendation 5.3.1 Town's Internal Compliance management strategies Through discussion with management it was identified that there is not a consistent and comprehensive understanding of the policies, practices and by-laws that are required of the Municipality.
 Lack of formal processes, policies and procedures increases the risk of inconsistencies, inefficiency and errors.
 Management should develop an Internal Compliance management strategy and policy management framework.
-A formal policy for Internal Controls has been developed and approved by Council √ 5.3.2 Town's Internal Compliance management strategies Through discussion with management it was identified that no formal strategy is in place for monitoring adherence to policies, procedures and by-laws.
+5.3.2 Town's Internal Compliance management strategies Through discussion with management it was identified that no formal strategy is in place for monitoring adherence to policies, procedures and by-laws.
 Management is aware this is needed but is focused on other priorities at this time.
 Lack of adequate formal processes to track and monitor control and policy compliance increases the risk of processes not being followed.
 Management should have the external auditor complete extended or specified audit procedures on a set number of processes/controls annually to obtain additional compliance coverage on the controls in place within the finance function.
-During the 2014 Audit KPMG the Town's External Auditors assessed the findings in Deloitte Financial Practices Reviews when conducting there Audit Planning. √ une.
-No Unadjusted errors or significant internal control concerns were noted in the 2014 Audit Report.
-It should be noted that for 2015 the preliminary audit field work has been completed by KPMG and No Unadjusted errors or significant internal control concerns were have been expressed to date Further review is still possible at Council desire at an additional undetermined expense 5.4 Policies and collective agreements with respect to postemployment benefits including whether best practices are being followed In discussions with Human Resource Management it was noted that the Town is behind in formalizing a process for ensuring compliance with the non-union policy and collective agreement and changes that are made from time to time.
+5.4 Policies and collective agreements with respect to post-employment benefits including whether best practices are being followed In discussions with Human Resource Management it was noted that the Town is behind in formalizing a process for ensuring compliance with the non-union policy and collective agreement and changes that are made from time to time.
 Best practices were also not being followed as the Town did not institute a process to segregate the funds and manage them accordingly.
 The collective agreement language is also very burdensome as it notes that each employee's contributions need to be managed separately.
 Insufficient investment returns earned on the contributed funds in the post-employment benefits account may jeopardize the expectation of an employee to fully fund the purchase of an independent benefits package on retirement.
-Management should formalize a process and procedures for ensuring compliance with the collective agreements and post-employment benefits.
+Management should formalize a process and procedures for ensuring compliance with the collective agreements and postemployment benefits.
 The process should also outline how to ensure changes are captured and updated accordingly.
-In addition, management should include consideration of the needs of the post-employment benefits account when developing an investment policy as noted in Recommendation 2.2.7.
-The funds for post-employment benefits have now been segregated into a separate bank account.
-Administration has develop an investment policy for Council's approval to ensure that these funds are invested properly. √ 5.5.1 Whether financial statements and financial information returns are completed by the required timelines Based on a discussion with management and a review of the published financial statements and financial information returns it was identified that for the years, 2009, 2010, 2011, 2012 the financial information was not filed on time.
-Financial Statements 2009 Published January 2011 2010 Published September 2012 2011 Published May 2013 2012 Published August 2013 Financial Information Return 2009 Submitted February 2011 2010 Submitted October 2012 2011 Submitted May 2013 2012 Submitted June 2014 It was determined that prior management was behind in completing the financial statements and processing the necessary transactions.
-Under the current management the 2013 financial information return was filed and published in June 2014.
-The lack of documented practices and procedures compromises meaningful governance and financial oversight.
+In addition, management should include consideration of the needs of the postemployment benefits account when developing an investment policy as noted in Recommendation 2.2.7.
+5.5.1 Whether financial statements and financial information returns are completed by the required timelines Based on a discussion with management and a review of the published financial statements and financial information returns it was identified that for the years, 2009, 2010, 2011, 2012 the financial information was not filed on time.
+Financial Statements 2009 Published January 2011 2010 Published September 2012 2011 Published May 2013 2012 Published August 2013 Financial Information Return 2009 Submitted February 2011 The lack of documented practices and procedures compromises meaningful governance and financial oversight.
 Management should create a monthly reporting checklist and year-end reporting timeline that is presented to council and approved yearly.
 These checklists will provide visibility for council into the reporting timelines and requirements that need to be met as well as provide accountability for management.
-Quarterly reporting to council will also ensure the financial records are being kept up to date.
-It is also recommended that council receive a quarterly financial reporting package.
+Quarter reporting to council will also ensure the financial records are being kept up to date It is also recommended that council receive a quarterly financial reporting package.
 Timelines and requirements should be established yearly.
-All outstanding Financial Statements and FIR submission are now complete.
-Planning meetings have commenced with KPMG for December 31, 2014 year end.
-Audit timeline has been established with KPMG for early April 2015 to begin with completion by May or June.
-This timeline has been established to ensure the FIR is completed for June deadline.
-The 2014 FIR and Financial Statements were filled on time.
-In June and July of 2015 √